Greg Theakston: Posters and publishing

 Theakston's movie poster work include Invaders From Mars.
 He has seven lithographs in the permanent collection of The Museum of Modern Art.

 Theakston founded and operated Pure Imagination, a comic book and magazine publisher since 1975.
 His biographical work includes an estimated 200,000 words on Jack Kirby, his long-time friend and work associate, 250,000 words on Bettie Page, numerous pieces on great comic book artists, and pop culture figures for Pure Imagination and other publishers including Mad, Penthouse and Playboy.

 Comics restoration

-His name has been given to a process called "Theakstonizing", a term coined by DC editor-in-chief, Dick Giordano, which bleaches color from old comics pages, used in the restoration for reprinting.
+His name has been given to a process called "Theakstonizing", a term coined by DC Comics executive editor, Dick Giordano, which bleaches color from old comics pages, used in the restoration for reprinting.
 He reconstructed over 12,000 pages of classic comic art, including work on Superman, Batman, Captain America, Green Lantern, The Flash, Porky Pig, The Spirit, The Human Torch, Sub-Mariner, Archie, Dick Tracy, Torchy, Pogo and numerous collections of popular comics artists, including Jack Kirby, Alex Toth, Basil Wolverton, Steve Ditko, Frank Frazetta, Jack Cole, Lou Fine, Wallace Wood, and many others.